babel/website/docs/plugins.md

 ### Deprecated
  - [class-constructor-call](/docs/plugins/syntax-class-constructor-call)

+## Plugin/Preset Paths

+If the plugin is on npm, you can pass in the name of the plugin and babel will check that it's installed in `node_modules`

+`"plugins": ["babel-plugin-myPlugin"]`

+If you prefix the plugin with `babel-plugin-`, you can use a shorthand to leave out that prefix

+`"plugins": ["myPlugin"]`

+You can also specify an relative/absolute path to your plugin/preset.

+`"plugins": ["./node_modules/asdf/plugin"]`

 ## Plugin/Presets Options

 Plugins and Presets can both specify options.
 You can do so in your config by wrapping it in an array and providing a options object.
 For example: